JohnRiv/school-worksheet-generator/docs/spec.md

         }
         // Multiple concepts possible if a worksheet covers multiple areas ],
+      "worksheet_directions": "Complete all problems.
+Show your work.", // Optional: Extracted directions from the worksheet.
       "identified_question_formats": [
         "solve and show work" // e.g., "fill-in-the-blank", "multiple choice (A, B, C, D)", "underline the correct word"
         // Multiple formats possible
       ],
-      "example_questions": [
-        "23 x 45 =", // Array of strings, each being actual question text from the original worksheet.
+      "example_questions": [ // Array of strings, up to 100 actual question texts from the original worksheet.
 Crucial for guiding generation.
+        "23 x 45 =",
         "12 x 34 ="
       ],
       "answer_bank_present": false, // Boolean: true if original worksheet has an answer bank, false otherwise.